Emurgo/yoroi-extension-ledger-connect-vnext/README.md

 Following steps is to deploy new version to `gh-pages`.
 - `nvm i`
 - `yarn`
-- Mave changes and update the version in `package.json`
+- Make changes and update the version in `package.json`
 - `git push`
 - `yarn run deploy`